mc36/freeRtr/readme.md

 * grep ifcHdlc to see how to add a new interface encapsulation
 * take a look on rtrDownload to see an exmaple routing protocol
 * in most of the folders there is a class to extend or implment
+* your eyes will bleed because of the c-ish java code

 feel free to reach us on the mailing lists with your patches, ideas, feature requests, etc